Welcome to ‘Get Going with Parkinson’s’! Please start your ‘Get Going’ journey with us today, by joining Team Parkinson's.

 Whatever your desired event, we would love to hear from you on 0800 473 4636.

-To start things off, we’ll send you a pack that includes training tips from New Zealand Olympian and Parkinson's New Zealand Ambassador, Peter Snell.
+To start things off, we’ll send you a pack that includes training tips from New Zealand Olympian and Parkinson's New Zealand Ambassador, the late Sir Peter Snell.

 The pack also includes a t-shirt or running vest, as well as fundraising and sponsorship advice.
 We will also give you lots of ongoing support and encouragement.